 Trident-Based Line Cards

-The first generation of the Cisco ASR 9000 Series Ethernet line cards are often referred to as Trident-based line cards.
+The first generation of the Cisco ASR 9000 Series Ethernet line cards are often referred to as Trident-based (or Ethernet) line cards.
 The term comes from the Network Processors (NPs) that are used on these line cards.

 You can easily identify Trident-based line cards, because there are only three types: